Thoughts vs Feelings: Why the Difference Actually Matters

 Working with feelings effectively tends to involve slowing down, locating the physical sensation in the body, staying with it with curiosity rather than alarm, and allowing it to move rather than holding it still.
 This is the territory of somatic work, breathwork, and body-based mindfulness practice.

-The feeling arrives: a heat in the face, tightness in the throat, a drop in the stomach.
+Someone receives critical feedback at work.
+Almost immediately, the feeling arrives: a heat in the face, tightness in the throat, a drop in the stomach.
 This might be shame, hurt, or a fear response.
 It is real and physiological and it happened before any conscious thought.

 Then the thoughts arrive, fast: "They have never liked me.
 I am going to get managed out.
 I always do this.
 Why can I never get anything right."